My basement contains a scary trap door. It leads to the crawl space under my room addition.

 My understanding is that the former friend still hangs out Mary’s on 2nd for Happy Hour, every day.
 She works for perhaps the most powerful lawyer in all of Rock Island County, another former friend of mine and regular at Mary’s on 2nd.

 How either one of them lives with themselves is WAY beyond anything my mind can comprehend at this point.
 How many times do I need to be proven right.
 Oh, several more times are coming, I have no doubt.
 Believing in that is the only way I can get up each day right now.

 I have no family.
 None at all.
 I am 100 percent estranged from all of them, on both of sides.
 The other side has ties to the woman who was on duty at Amber Ridge Memory Care the night my dad nearly bled to death after he alleged being assaulted there.
 Alternatives for the Older Adult, a worthless, corrupt and disgraceful organization as far as I’m concerned, did NOTHING.

 My cousin was good friends with Frank Fitzpatrick.
 And my cousin and his friends assaulted me in my basement the last night I ever took a drink.
-Well, until my January-June of this year relapse.
+Well, until my January-June of 2017 relapse.

 No charges ever have been filed against my cousin or anyone else as it relates to my assault.

 So why am I bringing this all up today?